 - have an adult who knows your situation apply for you if you cannot get to the local department of social service;

-- get your FSP benefits within 30 days after you apply if you qualify;
+- get your SNAP benefits within 30 days after you apply if you qualify;

-- get FSP within 7 days if you are in immediate need (no income or very little income) and qualify for faster service;
+- get SNAP within 7 days if you are in immediate need (no income or very little income) and qualify for faster service;

 - not be discriminated against because you are elderly or because of sex, race, color, disability, religious creed, national origin, or political beliefs;

 - be told in advance if the local department of social services is going to reduce or end your benefits during your certification period because of a change in your situation;

 - look at your own case file and a copy of the SNAP rules; and